"The Carl Barks Fanzine" cover for the "Duckburg Times" issue # 7 - 1981 explains what happened..

-I have had many interesting conversations with these owners over the years and most of them has also become very good friends of mine.
+Through the years I have had many interesting conversations with these "first owners" and most of them has also become very good friends of mine.
 I was happy and joyfull by the fact that most of the original pages still seemed to exist and were in the good hands of their first buyers.
-It has been a hard task to find these great fans and collectors and to this day I feel honored and priveleged getting to know them.
+It has been a hard task to find these great fans and collectors and to this day I feel honored and priveleged getting to know some of them.

 As one of the first owners of pages said to me when I succeded in contacting him ; ..> It is funny that Carl`s personal notes – after more than 40 years has been the “key” for connecting fans from 2 generations with each other”..I believe that Carl would have been thrilled by this fact..<

 Unfortunately the search also resulted in some sad news ; and therefore one page seems to be lost forever..!Page 21 from U$61 – ”So Far And No Safari” was sold several times through the years.
 The last owner of the page was long time comic art collector Don Lineberger who sadly lost his life in a house fire on th 5`th of December 2010.
 Most of Linebergers world-class collection of art was believed lost in the same fire.
 Therefore I must conclude that page 21 from U$61 has been lost.
 It`s important to know that Western from page 17 in the margen wrote page 18 and so on up to page 24.
 Because of an advertising page after page 16 ( to become page 17 ) they simply changed the actual page number by one up to page 24 ( which then became page 25 ).
 The same procedure goes for US#63 from page 18 ( which then became book page 19 in the margen of the page ) and so on up to page 24, which again became page 25 in the margen. ) Barks noted these changes in his selling lists.